Dr-Risk/MyWork2/docs/sdlc/4_development.md

     };
     ```

-- **Strong Typing**: The project is developed using **TypeScript**.
-This helps prevent a wide range of common JavaScript errors, such as type coercion bugs, null pointer exceptions, and undefined properties, which can sometimes lead to security vulnerabilities.

-- **Error Handling**: The application avoids leaking sensitive information in error messages.
-Generic error messages are sent to the client (e.g., "Invalid username or password"), while detailed error information is logged to the console (simulating server-side logs) for debugging purposes using our centralized `logger.ts` service.
-This is handled in the `checkCredentials` function in `src/lib/auth.ts`.

-- **Separation of Concerns**: The codebase is logically separated.
-UI components (`/components`) are distinct from business logic (`/lib`) and global state (`/context`).
-This makes the code easier to review for security flaws and maintain over time.

-## 4.2 Use of Trusted Sources

-The application is built upon a foundation of well-known, trusted, and actively maintained open-source libraries.

-- **Next.js**: A full-stack React framework that provides many security features out-of-the-box, such as basic XSS protection in React rendering and CSRF protection mechanisms.
-- **ShadCN UI & Radix UI**: Headless component libraries that are focused on accessibility (WAI-ARIA standards) and are non-render-blocking, which reduces the attack surface for certain types of client-side vulnerabilities.
-- **Zod**: A TypeScript-first schema declaration and validation library.
-It is used to enforce strict data structures, which is a key part of preventing data-based vulnerabilities.
-- **Lucide-React**: A well-maintained and widely used library for icons, reducing the risk of using compromised or poorly coded SVG assets.

-Dependency versions are managed in `package.json` and can be audited for known vulnerabilities using tools like `npm audit`.
+- **Strong Typing & Error Handling**: The project uses **TypeScript** to prevent common errors.
+Additionally, a centralized `logger.ts` service is used to log detailed errors on the server while sending only generic, non-sensitive error messages to the client, preventing information leakage.

-## 4.3 Source Code Generation
+## 4.3 User Management and CRUD Operations

-The primary source code was developed manually, adhering to the designs laid out in the previous phase.
-No automated code generation tools were used beyond the standard scaffolding provided by `create-next-app`.
+User management is a critical, admin-only function handled via secure CRUD (Create, Read, Update, Delete) operations in `src/lib/auth.ts`.

+- **Create**: The `createUser` function validates new user data against a strict schema and sets secure defaults, such as forcing a password change on first login.
+- **Read**: The `getUsers` function retrieves a list of all users but sanitizes the data by removing sensitive fields like `passwordHash` and `mfaSecret` before returning it.
+- **Update**: Functions like `updateUserRole` and `updateUserProfile` contain specific business logic to prevent unauthorized changes, such as attempting to change an admin's role.
+- **Delete**: The `removeUser` function includes a check to prevent the admin account from being deleted.

 ## 4.4 Testing During Development

-Testing was an integral part of the development process, not a separate phase.
-This approach ensures that issues are caught early, reducing the cost and complexity of fixing them.
+Testing was an integral part of the development process.

-- **Static Testing (SAST) / Code Review**:
+- **Static Testing (SAST) / Code Review**: TypeScript and ESLint provided continuous static analysis.
+Manual code reviews of key files like `src/lib/auth.ts` were critical for finding and fixing vulnerabilities like a developer backdoor (documented in `TROUBLESHOOTING.md`).
-    - The use of TypeScript and ESLint provides continuous **Static Application Security Testing (SAST)**, catching potential issues like type errors and unused variables as the code is written.
-    - A manual code review process was simulated, focusing on key security files like `src/lib/auth.ts` to ensure that authorization checks were correctly implemented for every sensitive action.
-This process successfully identified several critical vulnerabilities, such as a developer backdoor that allowed the admin account to bypass lockout mechanisms.
-The discovery and remediation of these issues are thoroughly documented in the `TROUBLESHOOTING.md` file.

-- **Unit Testing (Conceptual)**:
-    - While formal unit test files were not created for this prototype, the concept was applied by developing functions in isolation and testing them individually.
-For example, the `checkCredentials` function in `src/lib/auth.ts` was manually tested with various inputs (valid user, invalid user, locked user) to ensure it returned the correct `AuthResponse` in each case before it was integrated into the login form.

-- **Integration Testing (Manual)**:
-    - After developing new features, manual integration tests were performed to ensure they worked correctly with the existing system.
-A critical issue was discovered during this process, as documented in `TROUBLESHOOTING.md` under "Stale User Data in 'Add Project' Form".
-After an admin created a new user, that user would not appear in the "Project Lead" dropdown list.
-This was an **integration bug** between the `AddUserForm` component, the `auth-context`, the mock backend API, and the `dashboard` page.
-The issue was traced to a state management flaw where the components were not communicating correctly.
-It was fixed by implementing a callback function to explicitly trigger a data refresh after the new user was created, ensuring the components worked together as designed.
+- **Integration Testing (Manual)**: After developing new features, manual tests were performed to ensure they worked correctly with the existing system.
+This process found and fixed a critical bug where newly created users would not appear in dropdown lists due to a state management issue.

-- **System Testing (Manual)**:
-    - Before any major change was considered "complete," the application was tested as a whole from the perspective of each user role (`admin`, `project-lead`, `developer`).
-This involved logging in as each role and navigating through the entire application to ensure that all features worked as expected and that permissions were correctly enforced at a system level, confirming that changes for one role did not negatively impact another.
+- **System Testing (Manual)**: Before any major change was considered complete, the application was tested end-to-end from the perspective of each user role (`admin`, `project-lead`, `developer`) to validate permissions and functionality.